Nasdaq surges as tech stocks roar back

-(Reuters) - U.S. stocks advanced on Tuesday, with the Nasdaq jumping about 4% to recoup its losses from the previous session, as U.S. bond yields retreated and investors scooped up battered technology stocks.
+(Reuters) - U.S. stocks rallied on Tuesday, with the Nasdaq gaining about 4% to recoup heavy losses from the previous session as U.S. bond yields retreated and investors scooped up battered technology stocks.

-Tesla Inc jumped about 19%, while Apple Inc, Amazon.com Inc and Microsoft Corp gained between 3.3% and 4.4% after sharp losses in recent weeks as a rise in yields raised concerns over their high valuations.
+Tesla Inc jumped the most in almost a year, while Amazon.com Inc and Microsoft Corp posted the biggest single-day gains in five weeks.
+The tech stars suffered sharp losses in recent weeks as rising yields raised concerns over their high valuations.

+The Nasdaq posted its biggest single-day rise since Nov.
+4. The Dow set a record intraday high but pulled back from earlier gains at the close.

 News that a $1.9 trillion coronavirus relief package was nearing final approval sparked a spike in yields on Monday, pushing the tech-heavy Nasdaq to end more than 10% below its Feb.
 12 closing high, confirming a correction for the index.

-U.S. 10-year Treasury note yields eased to as low as 1.523% after hovering near 13-month highs of 1.613% in the prior session.
-Longer-dated yields have jumped over the last month as investors price in a faster-than-expected economic rebound and higher inflation.
+U.S. 10-year Treasury note yields eased to as low as 1.523% after hovering near 13-month highs of 1.613% on Monday.
+Longer-dated yields have jumped over the last month as investors price in a faster rebound and higher inflation that expected at the start of the year.

+The market is adjusting to the new level in interest rates, said Kristina Hooper, chief global market strategist at Invesco in New York.

 “Today the 10-year is down a bit, and that takes pressure off valuations, so tech is performing well,” Hooper said.
 “The market is just about getting comfortable at this level of rates.”